pranath/blog/_posts/2021-04-04-ai-human-preferences.md

 Here we can see 50 books plotted.
 On the horizontal axis that is a measure of how much of latent factor 1 each book has.
 On the vertical axis, that is a measure of how much of latent factor 2 each book has.

 Let's look into latent factor 1, which is the strongest latent factor used by the AI model to make book recommendations.

+#### Books with high values for latent factor 1

 We can see in the bottom right corner of the chart 'The lovely bones'.
 This has one of the highest measures of factor 1, because it is one of the furthest to the right.
 We also know from our look at bias factors, that this is the book with the strongest positive bias latent factor as well i.e. a generally popular book.
 Let's also note it falls into the categories of 'Crime, Thriller, Mystery'.

 Looking at another book with a high factor 1, in the top right we have 'Good in Bed'.
 The synopsis of the book is: